TimGoll/simpleCMS/README.md

 // requiredUrl              : path before the urlArgument, can be 'undefined'
 //                            if isset to '/home/' domain.com/contact will redirect to 'error404', because domain.com/home/contact is needed
 // insertIntoParentTemplate : defines if a template is inserted into a parent one or is a mastertemplates, default is false
-// hasTemplate              : defines if this argument has its own template or if it uses the parent one (eg for article IDs), default is true
+// hasTemplate              : defines if this argument has its own template or if it uses the parent one, default is true
+// hasChild                 : defines if this template is used with different data inside (like articles loaded by IDs), default is false

 // modifyCallback           : a callback function, which is called after the loading of the template is finished, can be 'undefined'
 ```